 Normally the program director will be able to complete the evaluation and make an appropriate decision regarding admission of applicants who do not meet the normal prerequisites.
 In cases that are more difficult or uncertain the program director will consult with the NBS academic dean.
 The decision made for each candidate and the specific requirements stipulated shall be stated clearly in the formal letter of admission, along with suggestions as to how these requirements might be fulfilled in a timely manner.

-A maximum of three (3) semester hours of course work may be transferred from other approved doctoral level programs to complete the thirty (30) semester hours of required course work, providing the proposed course fits the program requirements.
+A maximum of six (6) semester hours of course work may be transferred from other approved doctoral level programs to complete the thirty three (33) semester hours of required course work, providing the proposed course fits the program requirements.
 If a candidate needs to complete prerequisite work additionally he or she may seek permission to transfer in six (6) semester of credits from another doctor of ministry program to fulfill these requirements.
 Transfer credit will be confirmed in the letter of admission and such decisions will be based upon the official transcripts of candidates’ academic work received by NBS.

 International candidates will need to apply for a study permit from the Canadian government in order to register formally for courses.
 In their application students should indicate that the program requires two years of study, with four, one month study sessions in Canada.
 The immigration office may provide a permit for the entire two year period or only for each one month session.
 We cannot determine in advance what each immigration officer may decide to do.

-To be eligible for graduation, students must complete ten courses (30 credits) with a grade point average of at least 3.0, plus a dissertation and oral examination (6 credits) with a minimum grade of B-.
+To be eligible for graduation, students must complete eleven courses (33 credits) with a grade point average of at least 3.0, plus a dissertation and oral examination (6 credits) with a minimum grade of B-.
 The program will appear on the student’s transcript as Doctor of Ministry in Global Leadership (Korean).

 Final grades will not be available in any official form before all financial accounts are paid.
 No telephone, email, or over-the-counter requests for grade information will be accepted by the Registrar’s office.
 Once accounts are paid, academic transcripts can be requested via the Academic Transcripts Request Page on this website.
 Note the posted fees there for transcripts.